Ne4nf/Agent-Memory/architecture.md

 ## 1. Overview

 ### 1.1 Objective

 Build a simplified logo generation and editing backend for a **POC** using the **Agents SDK**.
-The system uses a lean **Agent + Tools** pattern where an LLM-based Agent acts as the coordinator, determining the execution path based on user input and conversation state.
+The architecture moves away from complex Agent+Tools loop in favor of a lean **Agent + Tools** pattern.
+An LLM-based Agent acts as the coordinator, determining the execution path based on user input and conversation state.

----

-## 2. User Journey (The Pipeline)
+### 1.2 End-to-End User Journey (The Pipeline)

-The system follows a chronological journey from brand discovery to final asset delivery.

 | Phase | Journey Step | System Action | Output |
 |:---|:---|:---|:---|